brianhilsden/brianhilsden/README.md

 ## 🎯 Fun Facts

-- I view debugging as my personal escape room challenge—can I solve the mystery before the deadline?.
+- I view debugging as my personal escape room challenge—can I solve the mystery before the deadline?
 - I’m a huge fan of open-source contributions!

 ## 📫 How to reach me